+Technicians should speak with residents via phone instead of ringing their doorbell.
 Technicians should submit their backup reports electronically via email or text instead of dropping paperwork in the office.
 Handwritten paperwork can be scanned with a smart phone using the Adobe Scan App in order to submit it electronically.

-Paperwork dispersal between the office and Sewer Systems Staff should be done from the clipboard at the backdoor of the Admin Building.
+Paperwork dispersal between the office and Sewer Systems Staff should be done from the clipboard at the backdoor of the Administration Center.